 2 Forex traders in Zambia make Forex a complicated thing

-A major reason so many traders struggle to make profits is that the trading process is overcomplicated.
-Yes , people can over-complicate every aspect of trading, from the exact technique they ‘re using and how much they review the maps, and money management, trading is a very easy thing to over-complicate.
+A major reason so many forex traders struggle to make profits is that the trading process is overcomplicated.
+Yes , people can over-complicate every aspect of trading, from the exact technique they ‘re using and how much they review the charts, and money management, trading is a very easy thing to over-complicate.

-Maybe the first thing traders over-complicate, is their maps.
+Maybe the first thing traders over-complicate, is their charts.
 It is very common for beginning traders to think about the more indicators they learn and use the better off they are going to be.
 However, as I discuss in my article on why indicators will destroy your trading account, this couldn’t be further from the truth.

 Solution: Make Forex a simple thing to do in Zambia

 Know, the primary piece of knowledge that we all seek to evaluate and sell is price.
 So, step one not to over-complicate trade, is not to cover up the most important thing in any market, which is the price action.
-Before doing something else, you need to delete markers and know how to trade on a stripped-down / naked price map.
+Before doing something else, you need to delete markers and know how to trade on a stripped-down / naked price chart.